LucianoDevo/Infinity-Spoofer/README.md

 ^^ Mapper and drivers for EAC

-I was the ex owner of infinity since the new ones stole my account lmao, and one is 12 might aswell publish these drivers so they don't use it.
+I was the ex owner of infinity since the new ones stole my account lmao, might aswell publish these drivers so they don't use it.